Loading Events

 Dr. Leslie is a BCBA-D with more than 15 years of experience and has supported children and adults with autism and intellectual and developmental disabilities across school, home, and community settings.
 Her work centers on training direct support staff, caregivers, and educators within the public and private school setting to implement behavior‑analytic and evidence‑based instructional practices.
 She is deeply committed to strengthening multidisciplinary collaboration to elevate outcomes for learners with diverse needs and is now focusing her efforts on bridging educational and psychological services to create a more effective, streamlined case‑management process for students with profound disabilities.

-Lori Mastrogiacomo, PhD, BCBA, LBA (CT/NY), Panelist: Panel on Effective Collaboration: Extensions to Service Provision, Supervision, and Interdisciplinary Coordination of Care
+Lori Mastrogiacomo, PhD, BCBA-D, LBA (CT/NY), Panelist: Panel on Effective Collaboration: Extensions to Service Provision, Supervision, and Interdisciplinary Coordination of Care

 Adjunct Professor, Institute for Applied Behavioral Science